 - Start shopping – Review the list of participating private schools.
 Use the evaluation tools, and choose the school on the list that is the best fit for your child and family.

 - Apply to a private school – Apply to the participating private school(s) of your choice.
 Your child will go through the regular admission process at the school.
-Your child will need to be enrolled in the private school by Sept.
-5 in order to apply for a scholarship for the 2014-15 school year.

 - Scholarship application – If your child is accepted, the private school you choose will apply for the scholarship on your behalf.

 Note: All steps must be completed by the application deadline to apply.

 The application window for the EdChoice Scholarship Program opens on February 1 and closes in July.
 Your child must already have been accepted at a private school before the deadline so that the school can apply for the scholarship on your behalf.

 How many scholarships are available?

 There are 60,000 EdChoice Scholarships available to Ohio students.

 The scholarship can be used toward tuition.
 You will be responsible for paying other costs like application fees, uniform costs, etc. If your family does not meet the low-income guidelines (2x federal poverty limits), you will be responsible for any tuition costs not covered by the scholarship.
 Parents should check with the school of their choice to see if it is possible for volunteer opportunities to offset tuition costs.